sgarza/riddimbox-transport/README.md

 ## Demo

-To run a demo just run `npm run demo`
+`npm run demo` will start a local http server and launch your default browser to `http://localhost:9898/examples`

 ## License